iAvoe/Az900-Module-5-Review/README.md

 #### Where can an IT department find reference blueprints and policy definitions for common standards that it can apply directly to its Azure subscriptions?
 - Azure compliance documentation

-#### What provide organizations with the ability to manage the compliance of Azure resources across multiple subscriptions.
-- Azure Policies

 #### Your company plans to migrate to Azure.
 The company has several departments.
 All the Azure resources used by each department will be managed by a department administrator.
 #### What 2 ways can you segment Azure for the departments?
 - Multiple subscriptions